DesignSafe-CI/DS_Use_Case_template/docs/haan/usecase.md

-# Using Taggit to browse and tag Hurricane Irma damage survery iamges on DesignSafe
+# Using Taggit to browse and tag Hurricane Irma damage survey images on DesignSafe

 **Fred L. Haan, Jr, Calvin University**